MattWong-ca/swift-tickets-navh/README.md

 There’s been privacy concerns with Worldcoin, but Swifties will literally do anything to get a ticket—in the future, I'll implement different verification levels based on orb / phone verification, which can differentiate their chances of getting in by how much we're able to prove they're human.

 # 🏗️ How it's Made
 Swift Tickets is an events platform that leverages Worldcoin's World ID to discourage ticket scalpers + prevent bots from buying Taylor Swift concert tickets.
+Every sponsor tech's integration in this dapp was intentionally and thoughfully chosen to provide a _seamless_ user experience.

 - Worldcoin's World ID for bot prevention
 - Deployed on the Superchain (Optimism, Base, Zora, Mode)